Etna

 Mrs. Thygerson

-I was a middle school teacher before staying home with my four kids.
-I’m delighted to be back in the library helping students discover their next favorite book!
+She taught junior high drama and writing classes before staying home to raise her four kids.
+She’s delighted to be back in the library helping students discover their next favorite book!

 Resource links